 It also has a direct input for recording line-level instruments like guitars.
 Its rugged build and ease of use make it a great portable music companion.

-If you’re a video content creator looking to add some flair to your videos with high-quality audio from multiple sources, the Roland GO MIXER Audio Mixer for smartphones is a fantastic compact option.
+If you’re a video content creator looking to add some flair to your videos with high-quality audio from multiple sources, the Roland GO MIXER PRO-X Audio Mixer for smartphones and computers is a fantastic compact option.

 MIDI controllers for iPad and iPhone

 Your iPad can also be used as a virtual instrument which can be controlled via MIDI, thanks to Apple’s CoreMIDI implementation.

 Instead of being limited to just playing on the touchscreen, you can connect an external MIDI controller to the iPad to get the full range of sound from it.